kossnocorp/tsrf/README.md

 npx tsrf doctor
 ```

-It will give you a breakdown of required changes, that can be made via `doctor --fix`:
+It will give you a breakdown of required changes that can be made via `doctor --fix`:

 ```bash
 npx tsrf doctor --fix